christophedc0/iGPU-Node-Exporter/README.md

 # iGPU-Node-Exporter
-A Python based node exporting Intel iGPU data for Prometheus
+A Python based node exporting Intel iGPU data for Prometheus.

 This has been made & tested for a Intel Xeon E3-1275v6 CPU.